Butternut Squash + Red Lentil Soup

 Butternut Squash

-Butternut squash with its sweet flavored, brightly colored flesh is a great source of omega 3s and beta-carotene.
-It’s also an excellent source of various vitamins like vitamin A, C & B-6 and trace elements such as manganese, copper, potassium, and folate.
+Butternut squash is sweet-tasting, with brightly colored flesh that is rich in omega-3 fatty acids and beta-carotene.
+It’s also an excellent source of vitamins A, C & B-6, as well as trace elements such as manganese, copper, potassium, and folate.
 When available, enjoy the winter squash often.
 See all recipes on TSV using Butternut Squash!

 Lentils

-As a vegan, I’m always doing my best to add in high protein plant-based sources when I can, the addition of lentils are perfect for that while adding extra thickness to the overall soup.
+As a vegan, I’m always doing my best to include high-protein plant-based sources when I can.
+The addition of lentils is perfect, adding extra thickness to the overall soup.
 Lentils of all colors should be a part of any heart-healthy diet.
 Here you can find all recipes on TSV using Lentils!

 Sage

-The addition of sage is perfect for the fall season and holds its own health benefits, like boosting brain function and working as an anti-inflammatory.
+The addition of sage is perfect for the fall season and offers its own health benefits, such as boosting brain function and acting as an anti-inflammatory.
 Two great reasons to add this herb wherever you can!
 Find all recipes on TSV using Sage.

 How To Cut Butternut Squash For Soup

-Prepping butternut squash is super easy, but if you can find it pre-cut by all means use it for convenience and save yourself this step.
+Prepping butternut squash is super easy, but you can use pre-cut squash for convenience and skip this step.

 - Peel: Using a vegetable peeler, peel away the tough outer layer of skin.

-- Cut: Place the butternut squash cut sides down and slice into 3/4 inch slices.
+- Cut: Place the butternut squash cut-side down and slice into 3/4-inch slices.

-- Cube: Taking 3 slices at a time, placing them on their side, and cut in half lengthwise.
-Cut the halves into cubes, and repeat until butternut squash is completely cubed.
+- Cube: Take 3 slices at a time, lay them on their sides, and cut each in half lengthwise.
+Cut the halves into cubes, and repeat until the butternut squash is completely cubed.

 How To Make Butternut Squash + Red Lentil Soup

-- Saute: Saute the onions until tender, about 5 minutes.
-Add the sage and squash and cook for a few minutes more, stirring occasionally.
+- Sauté: Sauté the onions until tender, about 5 minutes.
+Add the sage and squash, and cook for a few more minutes, stirring occasionally.

-- Simmer: Add lentils, broth and salt & pepper, bring to a boil, cover, reduce heat and simmer for 30 minutes, will be done when squash is fork tender and lentils are soft.
+- Simmer: Add lentils, broth, salt, and pepper, bring to a boil, cover, reduce the heat, and simmer for 30 minutes.
+Soup will be done when the squash is fork-tender and the lentils are soft.

-- Puree: Once soup has slightly cooled, puree using an immersion blender or food processor (the latter method may take two or three batches to complete).
-Add extra liquids as needed for desired thickness.
+- Puree: Once the soup has slightly cooled, puree with an immersion blender or a food processor (the latter may require 2 or 3 batches).
+Add additional liquids as needed to achieve the desired thickness.

 Top Tips

-- Only use red lentils with this recipe.
+- Use only red lentils in this recipe.
 Using other lentils will turn the soup a muddy color, and other lentils take longer to cook.
 If you can’t find red lentils at your local grocery store, try ordering them online.

 How To Store + Reheat

-- Freezer: This butternut squash red lentil soup is freezer friendly and freezes well for up to 2 – 3 months.
-To freeze, let cool completely and store in freezer safe containers (affiliate link), leaving 1/2 inch head space for expansion.
-You can also freeze larger portions in large ziplock bags (remove as much air as possible before zip locking).
+- Freezer: This butternut squash red lentil soup is freezer-friendly and keeps for up to 2-3 months.
+To freeze, let cool completely, then store in freezer-safe containers (affiliate link), leaving 1/2-inch head space for expansion.
+You can also freeze larger portions in large ziplock bags (remove as much air as possible before ziplocking).
 Let thaw before reheating.

 - Reheat: Simply re-warm on the stovetop over low heat until warmed through.
-Alternatively, reheat in the microwave using 30 – 60 second intervals, stirring after each, until warm.
-It makes a great meal prep for the week with homemade Artisan Bread or Naan on the side for soaking up the juices.
+Alternatively, reheat in the microwave in 30-60-second intervals, stirring after each, until warm.

 Serving Suggestions